January 15 - 18, 2019

 Physicians and other health care professionals seeking AMA PRA Category 1 Credit(s)TM for this live continuing medical education activity must complete the online CME Request for Credit Survey by Monday, March 4.
 Certificates will only be issued to those who complete the survey.
-The Request for Credit Survey will be available via a link on the this website and via email.
+The Request for Credit Survey is available below and via email.
 Your CME certificate will be sent to you via email after the completion of the activity.

 Melanoma is a deadliest form of skin cancer and its incidence is on a rise at an alarming 3.1% per annum (1).
 Its incidence has more than tripled in the US over the past 35 years.

 Novel approaches to treating metastatic melanoma include immunotherapies, such as anti-CTLA monoclonal antibodies (tremelimumab, Ipilimumab) (2) and anti-PD-1 antibodies (nivolumab, MK-3475) (7); targeted therapies such as the selective mutant BRAFV600E inhibitors (vemurafenib, dabrafenib) (3, 4, 5) and the c-KIT inhibitors (imatinib, dasatinib, nilotinib) (6,7); and combination therapies.
 Despite the success of various "targeted" inhibitors, therapeutic responses in melanoma patients are often short-lived due to rapidly acquired drug resistance.
 Immunotherapies, while having a more durable impact, are effective in <50% of treated patients.
 Therefore, understanding melanoma biology and potential mechanisms of innate and acquired drug resistance is extremely important for the development of improved therapeutic options.